spyder-ide/governance-and-guidelines/governance.md

 If they do not do so after that time, they will be removed after a majority vote by the active Core Developers.

 Upon removal, such Core Developers will remain members of the Spyder-IDE organization, and be removed from any Teams they may be members of and added to the Former Developers Team.
-Retired Core Developers members will be also included on the People list, acknowledging the period during which they were active in the Core Developers.
+Retired Core Developers members will be also included on the People list, acknowledging the period during which they were active in the Core Developers Team.
 All former Core Developers can be considered for membership again at any time in the future, like any other Project Contributor.

 The Core Developers reserves the right to eject current Core Developers, if they are deemed to be actively harmful to the project's well-being, and all attempts at communication and conflict resolution have failed.